dsanson/slides/talks/iad.md

 -   Part I:

-    > The logicians divide the saying, 'The standing other than the
+    > Logicians divide the saying, 'The standing other than the
     > sitting (*al-qāʾim ghayr al-qāʿid*),' in 16384 ways \[=$2^14$\], as we
     > will explain, whereas the other practical arts are unable to do so.